SoupNet-Technologies/SNTSeek/README.md

 ## Overview

-SNTSeek is a powerful tool designed by SoupNet Technologies to perform Shodan searches directly from a user-friendly graphical interface.
+SNTSeek is a powerful tool to perform Shodan searches directly from a GUI.
 It allows users to input search queries, view results in a structured format, and save these results to a CSV file for further analysis.

 ## Features